David Azizi: “You have to know how to manage your law practice”

 Can you share the funniest or most interesting story that occurred to you in the course of your law career?

-Well, after the Lakers won the championship one year, this drunk guy went back to his apartment on the second floor, gets into a fight with his girlfriend and she kicks him out.
-He went down to the manager to get the key and the son at the desk wouldn’t give it to him because he didn’t know who the man was.
-His mother, who was the manager, knew him and let him have the keys to room 203.
+Well, after the Lakers won the championship one year, this guy went back to his apartment on the second floor, gets into a fight with his girlfriend and she kicks him out.
+He went down to the manager to get the key and the guy at the desk wouldn’t give it to him because he didn’t know who the man was.
+His mother who was the manager knew him and they gave him the keys to room 203.

-The police come and they see that the only thing left is the key.
+The police come and they realize the only thing left is the key.
 The son at the manager’s desk realizes it’s the key they gave to the guy who was supposed to go into 203.

 It was a crazy, weird case.
-I represented the Korean lady who was assaulted, and the case was against the landlord for being cheap and not replacing the locks.
-We had to prove that an action was foreseeable, and the judge indicated that even if the jury awards money that he likely would have throw it out from a legal standpoint.
-It wasn’t foreseeable that if they didn’t change the lock that this would happen.
-But we eventually settled it for $2-to-$3 million.
+I represented the Korean lady who was assaulted and the case was against the landlord for being cheap and not replacing the locks.
+We had to prove that an action was foreseeable, and the judge indicated that even if the jury awards money that he likely would have thrown it out from a legal standpoint because it wasn’t foreseeable that if they didn’t change the lock that this would happen.
+We settled it for 2–3 million dollars.

 What are some of the most interesting or exciting projects you are working on now?

 I have a chase now against Lime scooters.
-We’ve all started noticing these Lime scooters now, but when they first came out they had their brake lines were exposed on the back of the scooters.
+We’ve all started noticing these Lime scooters now, but when they first came out they had their brake lines exposed on the back of the scooters.
 Well, people are crazy and they would go around and cut the lines on the scooters.
-People wouldn’t notice, they would get on the scooters and started riding them and then they wouldn’t brake.
+People wouldn’t notice it, they get on and started riding it and then it breaks.

-I have a case now where this poor guy didn’t know that they had cut the line from below.
-He tried to stop and the thing wasn’t stopping and he fell and severely injured himself.

 What are some of the most interesting cases you have been involved in?
 Without sharing anything confidential can you share any stories?

-I was recently involved with a case involving a shelter that houses people who are homeless.
-They were getting government funding, but they were cheap about it and saving as much of the money as possible.
+I was recently involved with a case with a shelter that houses people who are homeless.
+They were getting government funding, but they were cheap about it and saving the money.

-Instead of getting legitimate bunkbeds for the homeless people sleeping there, they were getting normal beds and stacking them on top of each other.
-These poor guys were sleeping underneath, one of the beds moved and they collapsed onto the men below.
-That’s a case that we resolved recently and we were able to help out the injured guys on the lower beds.
+Instead of getting legitimate bunkbeds, they were getting normal beds and stacking them on top of each other.
+These poor guys were sleeping underneath and the bed moved and it collapsed onto them.
+That’s a case that we resolved recently and were able to help out the injured guys on the lower beds.

 I really get some crazy stories and scenarios.